-Valuation of these liabilities involves significant judgement and requires a number of assumptions to be made that have high estimation uncertainty.
-This is particularly the case for those liabilities that are recognised in respect of claims that have occurred, but have not yet been reported ("IBNR") to the Group.
-IBNR is calculated by an independent qualified in-house actuary for the Group.
+Valuation of these gross liabilities involves significant judgements and requires a number of assumptions to be made that have high estimation uncertainty.
+This is particularly the case for those liabilities that are recognised in respect of claims that have been incurred but not reported ("IBNR") to the Group.
+IBNR is calculated by an independent qualified external actuary for the Group.

-Small changes in the assumptions used to value the liabilities, particularly those relating to the amount and timing of future claims, can lead to a material impact on the valuation of these liabilities and a corresponding effect on consolidated profit or loss.
-The key assumptions that drive the reserve calculations include loss ratios, estimates of the frequency and severity of claims and, where appropriate, the discount rates for longer tail classes of business.
+Small changes in the assumptions used to value the liabilities, particularly those relating to the amount and timing of future claims, can lead to a material impact on the valuation of these liabilities and a corresponding effect on statement of profit or loss.
+The key assumptions that drive the liability calculations include loss ratios, estimates of the frequency and severity of claims and, where appropriate, the discount rates for longer tail classes of business.

-The valuation of these liabilities depends on accurate data about the volume, amount and pattern of current and historical claims since they are often used to form expectations about future claims.
-If the data used in calculating insurance liabilities, or for forming judgements over key assumptions, is not complete and accurate then material impacts on the valuation of these liabilities may arise.
+The valuation of these liabilities depends on accurate data.
+If the data used in calculating liabilities, or for forming judgements over key assumptions, is not complete and accurate then material impacts on the valuation of these liabilities may arise.